-Bifrost Simplified Quasi-Coherent Receiver (deep-dive)
+Bifrost Quasi-Coherent Receiver

+The incoming weak optical signal is combined with strong LO light and detected by a pair of PIN photodetectors.
 After the photodetectors, the Bifrost-developed TIA-ASIC provides electrical amplification, chromatic dispersion compensation (CDC) and data demodulation in the form of envelope detection.

 The LO laser is a temperature controlled low-cost distributed feedback (DFB) laser.
 The wavelength of the LO laser is controlled by thermal tuning.
 A circuit built-into the TIA-ASIC automatically senses the optical wavelength spacing between the signal and LO, so the LO is always and automatically kept at the correct wavelength.